Lumi-supercomputer/lumi-userguide/docs/storage/index.md

 ---

+!!! note "Important information regarding data lifetime"

+    The data lifetime on LUMI is closely related to the project lifetime.

+    When a project ends, it is deactivated for compute, meaning you will no longer be able to submit jobs.
+However, you will still have access to LUMI and the data stored on it for 90 days.
+You are responsible of the backup any data you may still need within this 90-day period.
+After the 90 days, the data will be deleted.

+    If you start a new project within 90 days of your previous project's end and wish to reuse the data, you are responsible for transferring the data from one project to the other.

 On LUMI you have access to network file system storage based on the [LUMI-P][lumip] and [LUMI-F][lumif] hardware partitions, as well as to the object storage on [LUMI-O][lumio].
 The use of storage is billed according to the [billing policy](../runjobs/lumi_env/billing.md#storage-billing).